Key takeaways

 How to get started with Docupilot

-- Track and archive: Monitor signing status in real time and store signed documents automatically
+- Track and archive: Monitor signing status in real time and store signed documents automatically with full audit trails.

 How secure are electronic signatures in the insurance industry?